jgdshkovi/tax-doc-ext/some_screenshots/scrnshots.md

-Some Screenshots to cisualize the project build.
+Some Screenshots to visualize the project build.